zakilay2/zakilay2/README.md

 # Hi, I'm Ilayda! 👋
 I am a passionate individual, driven by a curiosity for technology.
-My journey involves delving into the world of computer science and exploring new ideas,
+My journey involves delving into the world of computer science, exploring new ideas and trying them,

 <div align="left">
 <picture>